Exabyte-io/rewotes/Parallel-File-Uploader.md

 # Notes

-We can provide temporary credentials to access AWS/Azure.
+- we can provide temporary credentials to access AWS/Azure.